jsparj/openapi-adapter/packages/core/README.md

   }
 })
 const result = await yourapi.request(
-  // Full intellisense support.
+  // Full intellisense support, only available pathIds will be shown:
   'example/message/{messageId}/replies',
-  // Full intellisense support.
+  // Full intellisense support, only http methods found in this pathId will be shown:
   'get',
-  // Full intellisense support.
+  // Full intellisense support, fully typed request information for this path and method.
   {
     // If operation.security exists in specification:
     security: ['basicAuth'],